 For the vast majority of clients, no exceptions to confidentiality are made.
 However, there are some exceptions to confidentiality which you should know about before you begin counseling:

 The counseling staff at the CAPS operates as a team.
 Therefore, from time to time, your counselor may consult with other CAPS staff members or receive supervision from a clinical supervisor.
-In addition, for students actively receiving psychiatric treatment (i.e. prescription or management of psychotropic medication) from healthcare staff at Hammond Health, it is expected that their CAPS counselor and health care provider would consult with one another to ensure comprehensive and effective treatment.
+In addition, for students actively receiving psychiatric treatment (i.e. prescription or management of psychotropic medication) from healthcare staff at Cayuga Health at IC, we may request from you your written permission for your CAPS counselor and health care provider to consult with one another to ensure comprehensive and effective treatment.
 This is considered Best Practice under an Integrated health care system.
-These consultations are for professional and/or training purposes only and are aimed at providing the best possible care for all clients.
-In addition, all staff within the Center for Counseling, Health, and Wellness (CHW) at Ithaca College utilize an integrated Electronic Medical Record system (EMR).
-This means that general demographic and appointment-related data is viewable by all health care providers and administrative assistants (who book appointments for students).
-Progress notes from individual counseling sessions are not viewable to anyone other than CAPS staff (i.e. mental health counselors and psychiatry providers).
+These consultations are for professional and/or training purposes only and are aimed at providing the best possible care for all clients

 - New York state law requires that anyone who learns of, or has strong suspicions of, abuse or neglect of any person under 18 years of age must report this information to the proper authorities.